Adversarial Policies: Attacking Deep Reinforcement Learning: Understanding Adversarial Policies

 We have previously shown that adversarial policies are able to reliably win against victims.
 In this section, we demonstrate that they win by taking actions to induce natural observations that are adversarial to the victim, and not by physically interfering with the victim.
 To test this, we introduce a `masked` victim (labeled \texttt{ZooMN} or \texttt{ZooMVN}) that is the same as the normal victim \texttt{ZooN} or \texttt{ZooVN}, except the observation of the adversary's position is set to a static value corresponding to a typical initial position.
 We use the same adversarial policy against the normal and masked victim.

 One would expect it to be beneficial to be able to see your opponent.
 Indeed, the masked victims do worse than a normal victim when playing normal opponents.
 For example, Figure~\ref{fig:score-heatmap:ysnp} shows that in \textit{You Shall Not Pass} the normal opponent \texttt{ZooO1} wins 78\% of the time against the masked victim \texttt{ZooMV1} but only 47\% of the time against the normal victim \texttt{ZooV1}.
 However, the relationship is reversed when playing an adversary.
 The normal victim \texttt{ZooV1} loses 86\% of the time to adversary \texttt{Adv1} whereas the masked victim \texttt{ZooMV1} wins 99\% of the time.
-This pattern is particularly clear in \textit{You Shall Not Pass}, but the trend is similar in other environments, confirming that the adversary wins by taking actions that indirectly cause natural observations that are adversarial for the victim.
+This pattern is particularly clear in \textit{You Shall Not Pass}, but the trend is similar in other environments.

 This result is surprising as it implies highly non-transitive relationships may exist between policies even in games that seem to be transitive.
 A game is said to be transitive if policies can be ranked such that higher-ranked policies beat lower-ranked policies.
 Prima facie, the games in this paper seem transitive: professional human soccer players and sumo wrestlers can reliably beat amateurs.
 Despite this, there is a non-transitive relationship between adversarial policies, victims and masked victims.
 Consequently, we urge caution when using methods such as self-play that assume transitivity, and would recommend more general methods where practical~\parencite{balduzzi:2019,brown:2019}.